Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio

 Select +New automated ML job.

-Create and load dataset
+Create and load a dataset as a data asset

 Select Next on the bottom left